Uroogla/S2AP/README.md

 10. Click Connect.
 The first time you connect, a few error messages may appear - these are okay.
 11. Start playing!

+### Optional Setup

+There is a [Poptracker](https://poptracker.github.io) package for this game, which can help you identify which checks are available.
+It can be found at https://github.com/routhken/Spyro_2_tracker/releases.

+[Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases) is partially supported as well, but you may encounter issues with random settings, gemsanity, and world keys.

 ## What does randomization do to this game?

 When the player completes a task (such as collecting a talisman or orb), an item is sent.